taniatsq/tp/docs/DeveloperGuide.md

   * 1a1.
 MustVas shows an error message that stated class does not exist.

   Use case ends.

+**Use case: Add a student to a class (UC-04)**

+**MSS**

+1. User enters the program (MustVas)
+2. User requests to view classes (assuming they've been added) and proceeds to select one.
+3. User then inputs the command 'add' to check how to enter command
+4. User then inputs details for the command 'add'
+5. MustVas then adds the student to the selected class and displays all relevant details in the console.

+**Extensions**

+* 3a.
+User enters invalid details.
+  * 3a1.
+MustVas shows an error message.
+* 3b.
+Required fields are left empty.
+  * 3b1.
+MustVas shows an error message.

+  Use case ends.

 *{More to be added}*